TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/java/index.md

         }
     }
 }

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Java](https://sampleprograms.io/languages/java) was written by:
+Reverse String in [Java](https://sampleprograms.io/languages/java) was written by:

 - Jeremy Griffith
 - Jeremy Grifski

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 10 2022 15:04:56.
-The solution was first committed on Apr 13 2018 15:12:54.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution